Neonnaut/Neonnaut.github.io/README.md

 ```
 <abbr title="{{{2}}}">{{{1|[?]}}}</abbr><noinclude>{{documentation}}</noinclude>
 ```

 And after saving, if your wiki asks for documentation, provide this link: https://en.wikipedia.org/wiki/Template:Abbr

-## TODO
+## Issues

-- [ ] Accept abbreviation input with delimiters in them e.g: "Q.WH, Interogative question particle" (unnecessary?)
+- Custom abbreviations with a delimiter in them e.g: "Q.WH, Interogative question particle" will not work propperly.
-- [ ] Get in-built abbreviations from csv file (difficult, may need third party addon, and might be slower for user)
-- [ ] Style lines bold or italics option (unnecessary and could croud the input layout?)
-- [ ] Support combining diacritic `◌˞` for Plaintext method.
+- Plaintext method does not support combining diacritic `◌˞`.
-- [ ] Start a new alignment every time there is a blank line for the Plaintext and Reddit method.
+- Plaintext method does not do multiple translations.